feranmi99/feranmi99/README.md

 ![Tailwind CSS](https://img.shields.io/badge/TailwindCSS-06B6D4?style=for-the-badge&logo=tailwindcss&logoColor=white)

 ### Projects
-- [bitemore](https://bitemore.vercel.app/): Bitemore is a web application designed to help users discover and explore local restaurants and eateries.
-By allowing access to your location, it provides personalized recommendations of nearby dining options.
-Users can also perform custom searches to explore different cities or specific cuisines.
-The platform aims to make finding your next meal convenient and tailored to your preferences.
+- [bitemore](https://bitemore.vercel.app/): Bitemore is a restaurant app that allows users to explore menu options, place orders, and enjoy a seamless dining experience. 🍽️🚀.

 ### 🌟 Interests
-- Web3 and decentralized applications
 - Scalable backend architectures
 - Open-source contributions
+- Web3 applications

 ### 💚 Looking to Collaborate
 I’m open to collaborating on **full-stack development projects** or any interesting **open-source initiatives**.
 If you have an idea or project, feel free to reach out!